Characterization of causal ancestral graphs for time series with latent confounders: A class of causal graphical models for time series with latent confounders

 \subsection{Time series DAGs}

-The information about causal parentships as specified by a structural causal model can be represented by its \emph{causal Bayesian network / causal graph}, see e.g.~\cite{Spirtes2000, Pearl2009, Peters2018}.
-This is a directed graph with one vertex per variable, typically excluding the noise variables, and a directed edge from each variable to all variables of which it is a causal parent.
-In other words, causal parentship agrees with graphical parentship.
-This construction also applies to the structural processes as in eq.~\eqref{eq:process} and we here introduce several notions for characterizing the structure of the corresponding causal graphs.
+The causal parentships specified by an SCM are graphically represented by the SCM's \emph{causal graph}, e.g.~\citet{Spirtes2000}, \citet{Pearl2009}, \citet{Peters2018}.
+The causal graph is a directed graph with one vertex per variable, typically excluding the noise variables, and directed edges from each variable to all variables of which it is a causal parent.
+The same construction applies to structural processes as in eq.~\eqref{eq:process}.
+However, as we capture by the below three notions, the resulting ``temporal causal graphs'' carry more structure than their non-temporal counterparts.